A breach of contract is a material non-compliance with the terms of a legally binding contract.

 When you're on the other side - in breach of contract and receiving threats of litigation - taking advantage of mistakes by your counterpart can be fatal to their claim.
-The windows of opportunity may not last for long.
+The windows of opportunity usually don't last long.

 It's actually quite easy to mess up a perfectly good legal claim for damages for breach of contract.
 Some businesses breaching contracts and leaving the innocent party in the lurch count on it.

-In a clear-cut, indefensible case, summary judgment might be warranted.
+In a clear-cut, indefensible case, a summary judgment application might be warranted.
 If a claim is not defended, default judgment is available to get judgment quickly.
-In either case, you can move onto enforcement fast.
+In either case, the claimant can move onto enforcement quickly.

 Remedies for Breach of Contract